madex/TinyTerminal/README.md

 TinyTerminal
 ============

-TinyTerminal.
 Tiny (only 15KB) Serial Terminal Software for Windows, with lots of Features.
-(From http://elm-chan.org/fsw_e.html + extra Features and smaller)
+This is a fork from http://elm-chan.org/fsw_e.html
+I added some extra features like ALT+G and ALT-Z. And reduced the binary size.

 OPTIONS